UCB-stat-159-s23/project-Group27/README.md

 # Testing

-To test the analysis/test functions, navigate to the root directory and run pytest.
+To test the `analysis functions`, navigate to the root directory and run `pytest`.

 # License